aradbm/rps-model/readme.md

 ## Overview

 This project focuses on classifying images of hand gestures into rock, paper, or scissors categories using neural network models.
-We demonstrate the effectiveness of both simple and advanced neural network models on image classification tasks.
+We demonstrate the effectiveness of both simple and advanced neural network models, including a CUDA-compatible Convolutional Neural Network (CNN) with dropout and data augmentation, on image classification tasks.

 ## Data Preparation